Generative Engine Optimization (GEO) & AI Citation Audit

 Factual density

-LLMs cite content they can quote confidently: specific numbers, attributed quotes, and referenced claims.
+LLMs cite content they can quote confidently: clean definitions, dated statistics, attributed quotes, and inline-referenced claims.

 Data point density